Cyprus

-The Climate in Cyprus
+The Weather and Climate in Cyprus

 The country of Cyprus has a sub-tropical climate with a summer dry season while sea breezes keep the coasts and mountains tolerably warm.